mathcass/ai-safety/customer-support-agent/README.md

 1. How could we prevent this type of manipulation?
    - Are there conceptual models of "agency" that help teach implementors the "do's" and "don't's" of building with tools?
+   - Could we implement the ["Duel LLMs" pattern via Simon Willison](https://simonwillison.net/2023/Apr/25/dual-llm-pattern/#dual-llms-privileged-and-quarantined)?
-1 .
-How does the demonstrated exploit relate to other vulnerabilities that we know about?
+1. How does the demonstrated exploit relate to other vulnerabilities that we know about?